ResonantDevotion/MovieSlashCocktailParty/README.md

 # MovieSlashCocktailParty
-Creating an app that allows a user to select cocktails to watch with specific movies.
+Creating an app that provides users with a randomised movie and cocktail combination.

 ## Description
 This was a team project by "The Lost".